Noom at $60/month: is there a better alternative in 2026?

 | Weight Tracking |

 FoodCraft's AI coach analyzes your profile, goals, and history for contextual recommendations.
-No generic program: advice tailored to your situation, available 24/7.
+No generic programs: advice adapted to your situation, available 24/7.

 Adapted recipes, not colors

 Instead of classifying foods as red or green, FoodCraft concretely adapts recipes to your needs.
-You no longer guess what to eat — AI shows you, recipe by recipe.
+No more guessing what to eat — the AI shows you, recipe by recipe.

 Free for essentials, affordable for premium